Tr1turbo/Docs/face-tracking-addon/installation-guide.md

 We use parameter quantization techniques to reduce the bit size needed for floating-point numbers.
 :::

-### Differences Between VIVE, Quest and Pico Versions
+### Differences between VIVE and Quest, Pico versions
-VIVE uses SRanipal parameters, whereas the Quest and Pico devices have fewer features for eye tracking.
-Specifically, VIVE supports eyebrow detection, while Quest and Pico devices do not, but VIVE includes pupil diameter tracking.
+- VIVE uses SRanipal parameters, which, compared to Quest and Pico devices:

-Regarding mouth tracking, VIVE has features like MouthDimple, MouthStretch, and NoseSneer that are absent in Quest and Pico.
+  - For the eyes, VIVE lacks eyebrow detection but includes pupil diameter detection.
+  - For the mouth, VIVE lacks detection for MouthDimple, MouthStretch, and NoseSneer.

-::: info 💡 The above description applies specifically to the **VIVE Pro Eye** device
+::: info 💡 The above description only applies specifically to the **VIVE Pro Eye** device.

-- VIVE Focus 3 + Facial Expression Tracking Kit
+- **VIVE Focus 3 + Facial Expression Detection Kit**
-- VIVE Focus Vision
+- **VIVE Focus Vision**
-- VIVE XR Elite + Full-Face Tracking Kit
+- **VIVE XR Elite + Full-Face Detection Kit**

-These devices do not support pupil diameter tracking.\
-Additionally, they do not support `EyeWide` (wide-open eyes) or `EyeSquint` (squinted eyes).
-All VIVE devices show similar performance in mouth tracking.
+None of the above devices support pupil diameter detection, nor do they support `EyeWide` and `EyeSquint`.
+In terms of mouth capture, all VIVE devices perform similarly.
 :::